 Hooves should be trimmed every six to eight weeks for horses whose feet do not get adequate natural wear.
 Despite tradition, most horses don't need shoes if their hooves are given the opportunity to strengthen naturally.
 In fact, some hoof problems are directly related to shoeing.
 However, changes should not be made suddenly or without expert guidance.
 Finding a veterinarian or farrier willing to discuss all the options may be hard, but worthwhile.

 Horses’ teeth grow continuously.
 Uneven wear can lead to sharp points and edges that cause pain and difficulty chewing.
 A horse’s teeth should be checked once or twice a year and “floated” (to make them smoother) by a veterinarian or well-trained equine dentist as needed.
 Dental problems, from painful points to rotting teeth, may cause difficulty chewing or “quidding,” which occurs when food falls out of the mouth.
 Other signs of dental disease may include foul breath, undigested hay in the stools or discomfort from the bit or noseband.
 Dental disease can lead to choke, colic and weight loss.

 Equine Poison Prevention

-The veterinarians at the ASPCA Animal Poison Control Center have compiled the following list of spring and summer hazards for horses:
+Experts at the ASPCA Animal Poison Control Center [link] have compiled the following list of spring and summer hazards for horses.

 If you suspect that your animal has ingested a poisonous substance, please call your veterinarian or the ASPCA Animal Poison Control Center's 24-hour hotline at (888) 426-4435.